cclatterbuck/CAPrecipVis/scripts/CC_PrecipVis.md

 California Precipitation Visualizations
 ================
 Corey Clatterbuck
-2022-07-01
+2022-07-07

-This is an [R Markdown](http://rmarkdown.rstudio.com) Notebook.
-When you execute code within the notebook, the results appear beneath the code.
+This is an [R Markdown](http://rmarkdown.rstudio.com) file with github_document as the yaml output.
+When you execute code within the .Rmd, the results appear beneath the code.
+I knit the .Rmd to a .md file so that the file renders appropriately in the GitHub repo.

 ## Load & reformat